What Is Alcoholism?

 Signs of Alcohol Abuse

 Worldwide, there is a huge amount of alcohol being consumed.
-The World Health Organization found that the total annual consumption of alcohol equaled over six litres of pure alcohol per person over 15 years of age.
+The World Health Organization found that the total annual consumption of alcohol equaled over six liters of pure alcohol per person over 15 years of age.
 To be sure, not all alcohol consumption is problematic.
 So how can one tell the difference?

 There are distinct signs of alcohol abuse that can be looked for.
 If you have someone who seems like they might be having a problem with their drinking, here are signs you can look for to know whether or not you need to make a closer inspection.
 Remember that many of these signs can relate to some other problem or condition, so you still have to look at the overall scene.

-Look for: Sweating, especially with a sour smell; weight loss; physical deterioration.
+Look for sweating, especially with a sour smell; weight loss; physical deterioration.

 Take notice of emotional changes like: Increased aggression; higher levels of anxiety than usual; burnout on tasks that previously were not a problem; refusal to admit any problem; depression; paranoia.
 Or behavioral changes such as: Person is unusually talkative; coordination is impaired; irritability; lethargy, lack of energy; short attention span; lack of motivation.